Tax return filing deadline 2026: complete guide

 The link between form 2065 and corporate tax balance#

 Be careful not to confuse the tax return filing deadline with the corporate tax balance payment deadline.
-For companies closing on December 31, 2025, the corporate tax balance is due at the same time as the return filing, no later than May 20, 2026 by electronic payment.
-For more on all tax deadlines, see our article on Taxation and déclarations: VAT, IS, advance payments.
+For companies closing on December 31, 2025, the corporate tax balance (payment slip no. 2572) is due no later than May 15, 2026 (Article 1668, 2 of the CGI), i.e. five days before the EDI-TDFC filing deadline (May 20): these are two separate deadlines.
+For more on all tax deadlines, see our article on Taxation and declarations: VAT, IS, advance payments.

 Tax return 2072 (SCI) and 2031 (BIC/BNC): what deadlines?#